PritikaGargArora/PritikaGargArora_learning/UDAGRAM/README.md

 I have divided CloudFormation script into multiple parts:

-a.  utils folder   :  Bash scripts to create / destroy public and private keys.
+a.  **utils** folder   :  Bash scripts to create / destroy public and private keys.
 Along with that, for creating, updating and deleting cloudformation stacks.

-b.  iam folder     :  To deploy a stack with iam roles and policies for accessing the public S3 bucket.
+b.  **iam** folder     :  To deploy a stack with iam roles and policies for accessing the public S3 bucket.

-c.  network folder :  To deploy the vpc, subnets and other network components used in this project.
+c.  **network** folder :  To deploy the vpc, subnets and other network components used in this project.

-d.  bastionhost folder :  To deploy the bastion host on the public subnets using elastic ip address.
+d.  **bastionhost** folder :  To deploy the bastion host on the public subnets using elastic ip address.

-e.  server foler   :  To deploy a stack with all 4 private servers, Load balancers, Autoscaling and Cloud watch alarms.
+e.  **server** folder   :  To deploy a stack with all 4 private servers, Load balancers, Autoscaling and Cloud watch alarms.

 ## Deployment Steps:
 - Execute the below to create public and private keys and upload to AWS.

 ./utils/create-secure-key.sh

 - Execute the below to create iam stack with all the relevant roles and policies for accessing the public S3 bucket provided by Udacity.

 ./utils/create-stack.sh iam-stack iam/iam-stack-template.yml iam/iam-parameters.json

 - Execute the below to create network stack with all network components.

 ./utils/create-stack.sh network-stack network/network-stack-template.yml network/network-parameters.json

 - Execute the below to create bastion host stack, to be deployed on the public subnets.

 ./utils/create-stack.sh bastionhost-stack bastionhost/bastionhost-stack-template.yml bastionhost/bastionhost-parameters.json

 - Execute the below to create server stack, to be deployed on private subnets.

 ./utils/create-stack.sh server-stack server/server-stack-template.yml server/server-parameters.json

 ***Website link (output from the Load Balancer)*** -